The Home Show

 Talk to Chris at the Home Show

-Each year we participate in the most popular home shows in the Twin City area: the Minneapolis Home & Remodeling Show & the Minneapolis Home & Garden Show.
-If you are planning a project or are looking for ideas, the home show is the place to go.
-Stop in and talk to us about your new home, addition or remodeling project.
+Each year we participate in the most popular home shows in the Twin Cities: The Minneapolis Home & Remodeling Show and The Minneapolis Home & Garden Show.
+If you are planning a project or are looking for ideas, a home show is the perfect place to stop in and talk to Chris about your new home, addition or remodeling project.
+(More) (Hide)